Help Your Contact Centre Team Leaders Do Better — Part 2

 5. Team Leaders lack critical industry know-how to power their decision making and develop their people

-Though the mix and relative impact of these barriers varies from Centre to Centre these are the barriers I see most often in our global work with Team Leaders.
+Though the mix and relative impact of these barriers varies from centre to centre, these are the ones I see most often in our global work.

 In my Part 1 article, I covered the first three barriers in detail.
-Here is that article if you’ve not read it yet –
+You can read Help Your Contact Centre Team Leaders Do Better Part 1 here.

-In Part 2 article I’ll wrap up by covering the last two barriers (4 and 5).
+In Part 2, I’ll focus on the final two barriers (4 and 5).

-If the Agent job role is to have great conversations with Customers, then the Team Leader job role is about having great conversations with their Agents.
+If the Agent’s role is to have great conversations with Customers, then the Team Leader’s role is to have great conversations with their Agents.

-Here are the key conversations we talk about and practice when we teach People Management for Team Leaders –
+Here are key conversations we practice in our People Management training:

 • Praise